 In the first part of this tutorial, we explained how to monitor the three main types of event logs.
 There is an option to monitor another type of event log, which you can access via the event log dropdown menu.
 Select "Other Event Log" and a textbox will appear to the right.
 Open Event Viewer on your Windows device and select the folder called "Application and Service Logs".
 Once you find the log you would like to monitor, right-click on it and select "Properties".
 The full name will be displayed at the top.
 You can copy this name and paste it into the "Other Event Log" text box in FrameFlow.

 Next, choose the authentication profile you would like to use when accessing this event monitor.
 You can leave the other settings at their default values for now.
 After running the monitor a few times, you may want to edit the schedule settings to better fit your specific needs.
 At this point, you can run the event monitor and begin collecting values.

 In this tutorial, we showed you how to set up the Windows Event Log Event Monitor for the three main types of event logs: systems, applications, and security.
 We also explained how to monitor other types of event logs and where to find their full names in Windows Event Viewer.
-For all types of event logs, we described how to filter events based on inclusion and exclusion of specific keywords, IDs, and sources.
+For all types of event logs, we described how to filter events based on the inclusion and exclusion of specific keywords, IDs, and sources.
+Refer to our Windows Event Log Event Monitor reference guide for more documentation on this event monitor.
 Continue to check the Features section for new tutorials on related topics!More Tutorials